 Highly Pathogenic Avian Influenza (HPAI): spreads rapidly causing serious disease with high mortality (up to 100% within 48 hours) in most poultry species (except domestic waterfowl)

 Low Pathogenic Avian Influenza (LPAI): causing generally a mild disease, may easily go undetected

 Highly pathogenic avian influenza (HPAI) outbreaks starting 10/2016

-The Netherlands, Germany, the United Kingdom, Cyprus and EU neighbour Switzerland found HPAI H5N6 virus also in wild birds found dead (mainly swans, wild ducks and seagulls).
+The Netherlands, Germany, the United Kingdom and Sweden and EU neighbour Switzerland confirmed HPAI H5N6 virus also in wild birds found dead (mainly swans, wild ducks and seagulls).

 The veterinary authorities of affected Member States immediately took EU control measures (Council Directive 2005/94/EC) to possibly prevent virus spread to other poultry holdings and established protection and surveillance zones around the infected holdings.
 The Commission continues to call for maintaining extreme vigilance and strict biosecurity on farms to prevent contacts between wild birds and poultry.
 It has adopted urgent protective measures in relation to these outbreaks.
 The disease situation and the measures adopted by the Commission are regularly reviewed during the periodical meetings of EU Member State experts at the Standing Committee on Plants, Animals, Food and Feed.

 The Commission has also adopted rules on biosecurity and risk mitigating measures on poultry farms, in particular directed at preventing contact with wild birds, as well as early detection systems.
 The implementation of these measures by the farmers is crucial to prevent further outbreaks on farms.